rzuppur/RPlot/README.md

 # RPlot
-Visualizing fuctions in complex plane using Python and Numpy.
+Visualizing functions in complex plane using Python and Numpy.

 A student project for first year programming course.